LogtalkDotOrg/logtalk3/integration/NOTES.md

 Note that the integration scripts and shortcuts may fail if you use non- standard locations for your Prolog compilers.

-Depending on the size and complexity of your Logtalk applications, you may need to change the integration scripts in order to allocate more memory to the back-end Prolog compilers.
-Please consult the documentation on the Prolog compilers you intend to use for details.
+Depending on the size and complexity of your Logtalk applications and the used Prolog backend compiler, you may need to change the integration scripts in order to allocate more memory to the backend Prolog compilers.
+Please consult the documentation on the backend Prolog compilers you intend to use for details.

-All the scripts accept command-line options, which are passed straight to the back-end Prolog compiler.
-For example (on a POSIX operating-system, using SWI-Prolog as the back-end compiler):
+All the scripts accept command-line options, which are passed straight to the backend Prolog compiler.
+For example (on a POSIX operating-system, and using SWI-Prolog as the backend compiler):

 	% swilgt -g "write('Hello world!'), nl"

-However, keep in mind that the integration scripts already use the back-end Prolog command-line option that allows a initialization file to be loaded in order to bootstrap Logtalk.
+Keep in mind, however, that the integration scripts already use the backend Prolog command-line option that allows a initialization file to be loaded in order to bootstrap Logtalk.
 See the scripts files for details.